CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

     .\<CortexInnovationInstallScriptName>.ps1 -AcceptEULA
     ```

-1. Run the PowerShell command to install Gateway.
+1. Run the PowerShell command to install the Flow Debugger and Cortex Gateway.
-    In the event of any errors, there will be an error message displayed at the end of the output with a line confirming the Error Count.
+1. A credentials prompt will appear.
+Enter the credentials of the user that should run the `Debugger` application pool in IIS.
+If using the `NETWORK SERVICE` user, enter any user as the username and leave the password blank; the `NETWORK SERVICE` user will need to be selected in the final step.
+1. An error may have appeared during the Flow Debugger Installation saying:

+    ```
+    The Windows Process Activation Service service is not started.
+    ```

+    This can be ignored.
+1. Check that there have been no other errors in the script; these would appear in red in the console.

+    If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.

+    If the errors do not give any instructions on how to rectify, please contact [Cortex Service Portal][] for further assistance.

-1. Once the PowerShell script execution has completed, the site will be available on `<protocol>://<host>:<port>/<webapplicationname>`, e.g. `https://localhost/gateway`.
+1. Once the PowerShell script execution has completed, the Cortex Gateway website will be available on `<protocol>://<host>:<port>/<webapplicationname>`, e.g. `https://localhost/gateway`.
+1. If using `NETWORK SERVICE` for the Flow Debugger application pool user:

+    1. Open Internet Information Services (IIS) Manager.
+    1. On the left, expand the server node.
+    1. Click `Application Pools`.
+    1. Right-click on the `Debugger` application pool and select `Advanced Settings...`.
+    1. In the `Advanced Settings` dialog, click on `Identity` and then click the ellipses (`...`).
+    1. In the `Application Pool Identity` dialog, select `Built-in account`, then select `NetworkService` from the drop-down, then click `OK`.
+    1. Right-click on the `Debugger` application pool and click `Recycle...`.

 ## Preserve installation files